sabzco/kubit-docs/docs/en/account/create-organization.md

 If you did not create your organization after registering on Kubit, you will encounter the following message when entering the panel:
 ![Organization: no org user](no-org-page.png)

 As mentioned in the [organization concept explanation](../#organization), to access the panel features, there must be an organization associated with the user account.
-To do this, click on the **Create Your Own Organization** button:
+To do this, click on the **Create Organization** button:
 ![Organization: create org btn](create-org-btn.jpeg)

 Enter the required information in the organization creation form, including the **Organization Title** and **Organization Slug**, and click **Create**: